CustomTypeOne/LoopPatches/README.md

 ### LoopPatches Branch Status

-The LoopPatches found in the **main** branch of LoopPatches can be applied to the Loop-dev version as well as the released Loop 3.0.0 version from the **main** branch of LoopKit/LoopWorkspace.
+The LoopPatches found in the **loop_3.0.0** branch of LoopPatches can be applied only to the Loop 3.0.0 version.

 ## **Table of Contents**